 Of course, one of my favorite things about these events is catching up with friends.

 Seems like I’ll use any excuse to get close to Lamborghini.
-Hanging with my buddy Kevin Mahoney at the duPont Registry display.
-Kevin and I walked the show.
-It’s always interesting to hear others’ stories about the cars they love and the memories around them.
+I was hanging with my buddy Kevin Mahoney at the duPont Registry display between walking the show.
+Hearing others’ stories about the cars they love and the memories around them is always interesting.

 • • • • •